-Participants due to check in at camp who shows signs of flu (fever, achy body, sore throat, no appetite, cough), who have an active cough or cold, or who have been exposed to someone with the flu, should stay home and contact their healthcare provider.
+Participants due to check in at camp who shows signs of illness, have an active cough or cold, or who have been exposed to someone with the flu, should stay home and contact their healthcare provider.
 Individuals who have been recently exposed to a contagious illness should also contact their healthcare provider prior to attending to ensure that the child will not get sick while attending, and/or bring a contagious illness to the camp.
 Teens who have been in contact with H1N1("Swine Flu") must remain at home for 7 days after the symptoms start, even if the child is no longer ill, before attending camp.

 Campers are expected to arrive at camp free from lice and/or nits.
 Campers who arrive at camp with head lice, or who have been treated for lice but still have residual viable eggs present, will be excluded from attending.
 Parents are expected to assume their responsibility by not introducing lice into the camp community - prior to camp, please carefully check your child's head.